isomerpages/psd-publicservice/_join-us/What To Expect.md

 to your aspirations and interests.
 We empower our officers to take charge of their career growth, and design a development plan that meets their goals, in partnership with their supervisors, mentors and career coaches.</p>
-<p>At the heart of it all, our aim is to build a cohesive and dedicated workforce,
+<p>At the heart of it all, our aim is to build a highly competent cohesive
-united in its mission to serve the nation and its citizens.
+and future-oriented workforce that is, united in our mission to serve Singapore as One Public Service.
 Join us to improve lives and shape the future of Singapore.</p>
 <p>
 <br>
 </p>